-According to the November 2016 National Health Statistics Report compiled by CDC, 8.6 million Americans suffer from some type of sports and recreation-related injury every year.
+According to the November 2016 National Health Statistics Report compiled by the CDC, 8.6 million Americans suffer from some type of sports and recreation-related injury every year.

 Men account for a majority of those injured (61.3 percent), as do individuals who are under the age of 24 (64.9 percent).